National Schism: Breakout of the National Defence government

 August 30, 1916, saw a coup against the Royalist government by the "National Defence" (Εθνική Άμυνα), a secret pro-Venizelist military organization based in Thessaloniki by Venizelist officers, aiming to defend the Macedonian territory.
 The principal reason given for the coup was the desire to defend Greek Macedonia from the Bulgarians, and since the king was unwilling to do that, they had decided to take matters into their own hands.
 The coup succeeded to the extent that a second provisional government of Greece was formed by the group in Thessaloniki.
-The coup had taken place without Venizelos's knowledge, and he initially disapproved of a course of action that set Greece for a civil war.
+The coup had occurred without Venizelos's knowledge, and he initially disapproved of a course of action that set Greece for a civil war.
 Venizelos, having worked hard to achieve an enosis of Crete with Greece, was not keen on breaking up Greece.
 Only after much thought and deliberation did he decide to join the movement in Thessaloniki.

 With the backing of the Entente, Venizelos returned to the Greek mainland from Crete to lead the new provisional government at the head of a triumvirate on 9 October 1916.
 He declared: "We are not against the King, but against the Bulgarians".
 Joining Venizelos in leading the new government were General Panagiotis Danglis and Admiral Pavlos Kountouriotis.
-The people on the islands of Crete, Samos, Mytilini and Chios promptly declared their support for Venizelos and soon the revolutionary government had control of all the islands in the Aegean Sea except for the Cyclades (which were part of "old Greece", and therefore royalist).
+The people on the islands of Crete, Samos, Mytilini and Chios promptly declared their support for Venizelos and soon the revolutionary government had control of all the islands in the Aegean Sea except for the Cyclades (which were part of "Old Greece", and therefore royalist).
 Gendarmes from Crete played a significant role in providing manpower for the revolutionary government, leading them to be hailed in Thessaloniki as the "Antigone of Greece".
 The first declaration of the revolutionary government reads: